The Future of Wearable Technology in Healthcare

 Patient Engagement and Accountability

-By turning data into daily insights, wearables make patients active participants in their care.
+By turning data into daily insights, wearables empower patients to become active participants in their care.
 Features like alerts, progress charts, and reminders boost motivation, especially when combined with coaching or virtual check-ins from providers.

 These drivers reflect a broader shift in healthcare—from reactive to preventive, from fragmented to connected.
 Wearables aren’t just devices anymore—they’re becoming infrastructure for personalized, scalable, and smarter healthcare delivery.